UKCloud/documentation/articles/openshift/oshift-how-disable-weak-cipher-suites-enable-hsts.md

 ## Overview

-This article outlines steps to increase the security of externally exposed routes from your OpenShift cluster, through the use of more secure cipher suites and HSTS.
+This article outlines steps to increase the security of externally exposed routes from your OpenShift cluster, through the use of more secure cipher suites and HTTP Strict Transport Security (HSTS).

 ### Intended audience